Clicking a link provided in the 'Link to 3D Protein Structure' column will show a menu with three options:

 The "Download and Show.... " options will do the following:

-- Download and import the PDB file containing the protein structure for the variant (found by the 'Link Variants to 3D Protein Structure' tool - The variant table output).
+- Download and import the PDB file containing the protein structure for the variant (found by the 'Link Variants to 3D Protein Structure' tool - How the protein structures are found).

 - Create an alignment between the reference protein sequence for the gene impacted by the variant (the query sequence) and the sequence from the protein structure (the template structure).